by Joan Forest Mage

 What types of insights and healing occur while doing such a Wheel?
 Here are some notes I made about what I experienced at one Life Force Arts Wheel Ceremony:

-At the Life Force Arts Wheel: Witness Ceremony.
+At the Life Force Arts Method: Witness Ceremony.

 The Witness Archetype showed me its connection to the sacral chakra of sensuality.
 The grounding of the aesthetic sense in the senses.